lsawade/merplot/README.md

 ```

 Here, I set the name of the environment to merplot.
 Of course, you can change
-the name, but make sur you change it in the follwoing steps as well.
+the name, but make sure you change it in the following steps as well.
 Especially advanced Users may jump over this point.
 This creates a conda environment which will be convenient to work in as the
 rest of the computer is not "disturbed".